ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.hidden.md

 8. Click on **View log** next to the current running plan to follow the logs.
 9. Wait for the plan to complete and check the Outputs from the log for the application the password to the deployed virtual machine, note you will be prompted to change the password on first use.

+## Access deployed virtual machine and test
+{: #access-vmware-solutions-shared}

+1. Navigate to the [{{site.data.keyword.vmwaresolutions_short}} Shared instances](https://{DomainName}/infrastructure/vmware-solutions/console/instances) page.
+2. Click on the instance `vmware-tutorial` instance.
+3. Click on the **vCloud Director console** button found on the top right of the page.
+4. Click on the card for the virtual data center `vmware-tutorial`
+5. Click on **Virtual Machines**
+6. On the card for the `vm-centos8-01` virtual machine, click on **Details**
+7. Scroll down to **Guest OS Customization** and expand the section.
+Capture the password for the instance.
+8. Back at the **Virtual Machines** page, click on **Actions**  and then **Launch Web Console**.
+9. Login to the instance using the user `root` and the password captured above.
+You will be required to change the password.
+Change it to a password of your choice and proceed to login.
+10. Test connectivity to the Internet by pinging known addresses on the Internet, i.e. `ping 8.8.8.8`.
+11. Test connectivity to the IBM Cloud by pinging internal addresses, i.e. [IBM Cloud private DNS resolver endpoint](https://test.cloud.ibm.com/docs/vpc?topic=vpc-service-endpoints-for-vpc#dns-domain-name-system-resolver-endpoints) or [Ubuntu and Debian APT Mirrors](https://{DomainName}/docs/vpc?topic=vpc-service-endpoints-for-vpc#ubuntu-apt-mirrors).

 ## Remove resources
 {: #removeresources}